jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

-This might make object oriented programming a way to keep overview over a system as it grows.
-A better split up into ideas may help a design become better understandable, perhaps mainly its general outlines or top layers.
+Like that object oriented programming tends to be a way to keep overview over a system as it grows.
+A better split up into ideas may make a design easier to understand, perhaps mainly its general outlines or top layers.
 A subdivision in objects might be quite a prominent thing in software.
 So splitting up an idea into sub ideas, something that quite a few people may be able to do, might be quite relevant when programming.

 Reusing Ideas
 -------------

 Dividing up into ideas may lead to *reusability* of ideas.
 For instance: the idea of a *button* might be reusable.
 It may be used more than once.
 If a quite good button were to be programmed, other people might not need to program a button themselves.
 The same idea may be reused where another button is needed.

-Where a button might be used in a system, there may be a separate object:
+Where a button might be used in a system, there could be a separate object:

 ![](images/Circle%20Language%20Spec%20Introduction.005.png)